Artyz1/PCB-component-repository/README.md

 Model Compilation: The model is compiled with the specified optimizer, loss function, and metrics.
 Model Training: The model is trained on the training set with validation on the validation set.
 Model Evaluation: The model is evaluated on the test set, and evaluation metrics are reported.

+## Results

+Accuracy of classification is dependent on the nature of the EC considered.
+It remains relatively accurate for